-U.S. Constitution Teachers Workshop
+U.S. Constitution Virtual Event

 https://oconnorinstitute.org/wp-content/uploads/cropped-SDOI-Gold.png

-Logo with a blue rectangular background featuring the white text
+Logo with a blue rectangular background featuring the white text "NATIONAL CONSTITUTION CENTER."
+On the right side, there are three horizontal red stripes separated by white spaces.

 Date: Sunday, June 22 - Friday, June 27, 2025